Track mileage automatically

 Company cars became popular in the UK after WWII, with their biggest boom in the late 1960s and 1970s.
 One of the UK's favourite workplace perks, they even earned the nickname "repmobiles."

 Today, the picture is far more mixed.
-Most businesses now use a combination of company cars, grey fleet, commercial vehicles, and short-term leases to support their mobility strategy.
+Most businesses use a combination of company cars, grey fleet, commercial vehicles, and short-term leases.
+For a full breakdown of how grey fleet compares to a company car across cost, tax, and responsibility, see our company car vs personal car comparison.

 General employer fleet responsibilities